 I find Graptophyllum excelsum to be an attractive foliage plant and outstanding in flower.
-The flowers are deep scarlet red, tubular, about 3cm long occurring in spring and early summer.
+The flowers are occur in spring and early summer.
 This is a good flowering season for me (due to a wet year) and the flowers cover every branch – very attractive.
-These flowers which are very attractive to birds are followed by club shaped woody seed capsules which contain 2 seeds.
+These flowers which are very attractive to birds.

 Mature plants can get quite leggy with all the growth at the top, so after flowering, I cut about 1/3 of the stems back quite hard as this promoted new growth down low, making the plant more attractive (well to me anyway).